joshwaiam/hex-flower-movement-simulator/README.md

 # Usage

-Browse to the project folder, then run the below command.
+1. Create a config file in `dist/configs` (see below for more information on creating a config file)
+1. Open a terminal in in the root of the project directory, and enter the following command:

+```sh
+npm start --config config_file.json
+```

-> Note: The config file must be located in the `configs` folder.
+> Note: The config file must be located in the `dist/configs` folder.
 However, you do not
 > need to specify the full path to the config file.
 The script will automatically
-> look in the `configs` folder.
+> look in the `dist/configs` folder.

-```sh
-npm start --config config_file.json
-```

-Two files are created in the `results` folder, one for a summary of the tile results, and the other for the entire path of the player.
+Two files are created in the `dist/results` folder, one for a summary of the tile results, and the other for the entire path of the player.
 The files are prepended with the name of the `config_file.json` from the script running

 # Creating a config file